GennadNY/privateEndpoint/privateendpoint.md

 The following situations and outcomes are possible when you use Private Link in combination with firewall rules:

-* If you don't configure any firewall rules, then by default, no traffic will be able to access the Azure Database for PostgreSQL Single server.
+* If you don't configure any firewall rules, then by default, no traffic will be able to access the Azure Database for PostgreSQL Flexible server.

 * If you configure public traffic or a service endpoint and you create private endpoints, then different types of incoming traffic are authorized by the corresponding type of firewall rule.

-* If you don't configure any public traffic or service endpoint and you create private endpoints, then the Azure Database for PostgreSQL Single server is accessible only through the private endpoints.
-If you don't configure public traffic or a service endpoint, after all approved private endpoints are rejected or deleted, no traffic will be able to access the Azure Database for PostgreSQL Single server.
+* If you don't configure any public traffic or service endpoint and you create private endpoints, then the Azure Database for PostgreSQL Flexible server is accessible only through the private endpoints.
+If you don't configure public traffic or a service endpoint, after all approved private endpoints are rejected or deleted, no traffic will be able to access the Azure Database for PostgreSQL Flexible server.

 ## Configure Private Link for Azure Database for PostgreSQL - Flexible Server (Preview) via Portal